ichebyki/tria/README.md

 # Testsuite
-The are 3 testsuite with 20 Junit tests
+The are 5 testsuites with 42 Junit tests